-Inevitably this stand meant attacking the social, political, and religious structures that weighed heavily against the poor.
-And Herzog now places this social activism clearly in the service of God, as the prophets and the Law demanded.
+This stand still meant attacking the social, political, and religious structures that weighed heavily against the poor.
+But Herzog now places this social activism clearly in the service of God, as the prophets and the Law demanded.
 That is the second book’s advance over the first.
 Jesus is not just “pedagogue of the oppressed” but also “prophet of the justice of the reign of God.”
 That prophetic work led to Jesus’ death.

 Herzog finds an irony in the official proceedings leading to Jesus’ execution, and the history is convincing.
-It does, indeed, seem that two of the charges brought against Jesus were correct, or close to the mark.
+It seems that two of the charges brought against Jesus were correct, or close to the mark.
 Jesus cast doubt on the obligation to pay the Roman tax.
 And if he didn’t threaten to destroy the temple, much of his work and teaching was a direct threat to the temple’s current mode of existence.
-A third charge, the one on which Jesus was convicted in the end, ironically was not true.
+A third charge was not true, and that’s the charge on which Jesus was convicted in the end.
 Jesus did not claim to be king of the Judeans. (p.
 245) Jesus’ work was not about owning the kingdoms of this world.

 The risen Christ and the historical Jesus